guido57/ESP32-Sun-Tracker/README.md

 ### main.cpp

 In the loop():
+* change LED blinking according to WIFI status
 * read the settings (max_error, sensitivity, update_period, start_time, stop_time) and apply them to the SunTracker object
 * call LED_loop, SunTracker.loop and AutoConnect loop

+### AutoConnect

+Create a captive portal
+Let to connect to WIFI
+Let to change settings